rizzfar/rizzfar/README.md

 Hi there! 👋 I'm Rizky Al Farid Hafizh, an enthusiastic Informatics Engineering student passionate about exploring the world of technology 🌐.
 As a beginner in programming, I love learning new things every day, from coding and problem-solving to understanding how systems work.

-- 🔭 Currently learning: Python, HTML, CSS, JavaScript
+- 🔭 Currently learning: Python, PHP, React, JavaScript
 - 🎯 Interests: Web development, Product Design, and Computer Networking
 - 📚 Always curious about: AI, IoT, and software engineering best practices
 - 🌱 Goal: To become a skilled software engineer 🚀